PTNUSASATUINTIARTHA-DOKU/social-project-ngamen-online/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

 The `npm run` command will list all of the scripts available to run for this project.

+If you want to update database structure, please do these steps:

+1. Delete current database H2 file at /target/h2db since the new changes will not change existing database structure.

+Alternatively you can update your H2 database from H2 console at URL path: h2-console/login.jsp

+For case where database structure changes that being done externally with everything else already resolved, you might only need to run Step 1.

+2. Run command to load file exported from JDL Studio

+    jhipster import-jdl jhipster-jdl.jh

+Alternatively you can just update entities json in /.jhipster/

+3. Try to resolve auto generated changes by using GIT versioning

+4. Clear checksum to avoid error because changed checksum

+    ./mvnw liquibase:clearCheckSums

+5. Generate new changelog file to maintain your changes history

+    ./mvnw liquibase:diff

+If you want to remove changes history, you can delete all files inside resources/config/liquibase/changelog/ except file 00000000000000_initial_schema.xml

+6. Run command to try the changes

+    ./mvnw

 ### PWA Support